janieqing/mat-latex-agendas/README.md

 Mu Alpha Theta (MAT) is the United States mathematics honor society for high school and two-year college students.

 ## Monthly Meetings
+> The tex files for each monthly meeting is in the "meeting-agendas-tex" folder in the main branch of this repository.

-> The agenda for each monthly meeting is in the "meeting-agendas" folder in the main branch of this repository.
+> The pdf files for each monthly meeting is in the "meeting-agendas-pdf" folder in the main branch of this repository.

 At each monthly meeting, these agendas are presented to all members, giving information about:
   * key points/requirements of the honor society
   * upcoming math competitions